DHTMLX/scheduler-docs/data/dhtmlx_components_integration.md

 -----------------------------------------------

 {{note
-The functionality is available for the Commercial, Enterprise and Ultimate licenses only.
+The functionality is available for the Commercial (since October 6, 2021), Enterprise and Ultimate licenses only.
 }}